electricbookworks/electric-book-gui/docs/_developers/build.md

      secret: "-secret from github oauth application configuration-"
    ```

+   Do not commit this file to version control.

-3. Get a personal access token from GitHub (Settings > Developer Settings > [Personal access tokens](https://github.com/settings/tokens).
+1. Get a personal access token from GitHub (Settings > Developer Settings > [Personal access tokens](https://github.com/settings/tokens).
 At "Select scopes", you currently only need to select `repo`.

    Place the token and your GitHub username in `~/.ebw.yml`: